FoggySmile/FoggySmile/README.md

 ## About Me

 👋 Hi there!
-I'm Natalua, a passionate software developer and data scientist specializing in Big Data, Machine Learning, and NLP.
+I'm Natalia, a passionate software developer and data scientist specializing in Big Data, Machine Learning, and NLP.
 I'm currently pursuing my **Master's degree** in **Artificial Intelligence and Behavioral Economics** at **ITMO University**.

 - 🌱 I’m currently improving my skills in **Python**, **C/C++**,  **SQL**.
 - 🔬 I love working on **mathematical models**, **optimizations**, and **system analysis**.